 The biblical account of the fall of the house of Ahab meets the high standards of any episode of Game of Thrones.
 I dare you to be bored with this historical account.

-When God sent Moses to deliver his people from Egypt’s tribulation, he showed his superior power through an escalating series of wonders.
-We can conclude the same circumstances occurred when he sent Elijah to deliver his people from Ahab/Jezebel’s tribulation.
-We can again apply this pattern of behavior when God sent John the Baptist / Elijah to deliver his people from Rome’s tribulation during Christ’s first coming.
-Once we take into account historic patterns of behavior we are able to recognize its future recurrence.
+Supernatural signs and wonders that occurred when YHVH sent Elijah to deliver his people from Ahab/Jezebel’s tribulation had previously occurred when God sent Moses to deliver his people from Egypt’s tribulation, and recurred when YHVH sent John the Baptist / Elijah to deliver his people from Rome’s tribulation during Christ’s first coming.
+Once we know account historic patterns of behavior, we are able to recognize its future recurrence at the last great tribulation.

 “I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.
 And if any man will hurt them,